 - As of the Summer 2022 program, the provisions made to the program during the height of the pandemic will come to an end.
 The funding model will return to the $5000/$7000 model, post-secondary institutions are no longer eligible employers, and the net new rule is now in effect.
 The program will be extended to 2024.

 This funding is being administered by Employment and Social Development Canada (ESDC) through delivery partners representing target industry sectors.
 The delivery partners are responsible for managing the approval and distribution of the wage subsidies.

-The delivery partners will provide wage subsidies to employers offering quality student work placements.
-The Co-operative Education office at Carleton University is working with delivery partners and employers to facilitate student recruitment for these placements.
+Carleton’s Co-operative Education office at Carleton University is working with delivery partners and employers to facilitate student recruitment.